 An appeal may also be sent by e-mail to FOIAAppeals@doc.gov or by FOIAonline, if you have an account in FOIAonline, at https://foiaonline.regulations.gov/foia/action/public/home#.
-The appeal should include a copy of the original request and initial denial, if any.
-All appeals should include a statement of the reasons why you are appealing the determination.
+The appeal should include a copy of the original request and initial determination, if any.
+All appeals should include a statement of the reasons why the records requested should be made available and why the determination was in error.